PlaidCloud/website/content/en/docs/tasks/administer-cluster/sysctl-cluster.md

 ---
-title: Using sysctls in a Kubernetes Cluster
+title: Using sysctls in a PlaidCloud Cluster
 reviewers:
 - sttts
 content_type: task